foundriesio/docs/source/reference/zephyr-zmp.rst

 Example uses:

-- To change the application configuration (not the mcuboot configuration) for ``some-application`` for the default board::
+- To change the application configuration (not the MCUboot configuration) for ``some-application`` for the default board::

       ./zmp configure -o app some-application

-- To change the mcuboot (not application) configuration for another board, ``frdm_k64f``::
+- To change the MCUboot (not application) configuration for another board, ``frdm_k64f``::

       ./zmp configure -o mcuboot -b frdm_k64f some-application

-If you don't specify ``-o``, then ``zmp configure`` will sequentially run the application and mcuboot configuration interfaces, in that order.
+If you don't specify ``-o``, then ``zmp configure`` will sequentially run the application and MCUboot configuration interfaces, in that order.

 Note that ``zmp configure`` accepts many of the same options as